lgbrownjr/ser2bt-bridge/README.md

 ## Serial to Bluetooth bridge for raspberry pi zero w
 Before we begin, understand that everything in this repository is a work in progress...  :slightly_smiling_face:
 ### Definitions:
-I tend to use several different discipters for each piece thats involved with this project, so I've tried to define them below to helpkeep the reader from being confused:
+I tend to use several different descriptors for each component that is involved with this project, so I've tried to define them below:
 * For the purpose of this project, the terms *slave* refers to a end device you want to connect to, such as a router, switch, Firewall, Wireless LAN Controller, or any appliance that has a console interfiace.
 * The terms *master*  refers to the PC, laptop, phone, or tablet.
 * The terms *bridge*, or *pi* refer to the *raspberry pi zero w*, that is being used as a *bridge* to connect *master* to *slave*(s).
 * The terms *user*, *you*, *network engineer*, *network administrator*, *administrator*, or *engineer* all refer to the person using this *bridge*.
 ### Preamble:
-This project is made up of a set of scripts, services and libraries that allow a user to connect "through" a *raspberry pi zero w* from their phone/tablet/laptop's bluetooth interface, to the console port of a *slave* device such as a switch, router, firewall, etc.  This allows the network/system engineer to manage devices via it's console port, while enjoying the benefit of not having to be tethered right up to it.
+This project is made up of a set of scripts, services and libraries "used loosely" that allow a user to connect "through" a *raspberry pi zero w* from their phone/tablet/laptop's bluetooth interface to the console port on a *slave* device such as a switch, router, firewall, etc.  This allows the network/system engineer to manage devices via it's console port, while enjoying the benefit of not having to be tethered right up to it.
 #### How it works at a high level/Feature List:
-These scripts and services basicaly utilize *screen* and *rfcomm* to "bridge" each connection between the *master*, and the *slave* you are attempting to connect to.
+These scripts and services basicaly utilize *screen* and *rfcomm* to "bridge" a connection between the *master*, and the *slave* you are attempting to connect to.
 * By design, this prject does not have security in mind, preferring instead to focus on easy discovery, pairing, and connectivity to allow the network administrator to focus on getting their work done.
   * The Bridge will always be discoverable, and will not require a pin to complete the pairing process.
   * This has been tested with *master* devices using the following Operating Systems: Linux, Android, Windows 10, and ChromeOS (with caveats).
   * When connecting to the bridge over bluetooth, the administrator will be auto logged-in as pi.
-    * This will in no way affect access to the slave device.
-If the Slave requires a username/password to access it, you will still be required to use those credentials.
+    * This will in no way affect access to the _slave_ device.
+If the _slave_ requires a username/password to access it, you will still be required to use those credentials.
-* Connection between the *master* and the bridge will be 9600 Baud - this is to maximize the possible range.
+* Connection between the *master* and the *bridge* will be 9600 Baud - this is to maximize range.
 * Once the *master* is connected to the *bridge*, it will attempt to look for any available serial (usb or acm) ports.
 At this point one of three things are expected to occur:
   * If the *bridge* was connected to a single *slave*, then it will open a *screen* session to that serial port outomagically.
   * If the *bridge* was connected (via OTG usb hub), then it will create one *screen* session for each serial port it found, list them on your display, and exit to shell.
-  * If the *bridge* does not detect any new usb/acm ports, then it will state that fact and then drop to the *bridges* bash shell.
+  * If the *bridge* does not detect any new usb/acm ports, then the it will state that fact and then drop to the *bridges* bash shell.
-* The connection between the bidge and the *slave* is set to 9600 Baud.
+* The connection between the *bidge* and the *slave* is set to 9600 Baud.
 I'm looking to set this as a configurable element in the future.
 * While connected to a *slave*, the *bridge* will begin logging all session traffic between the *master* and *slave*.
-(This is why it is important to make sure the *bridge* somehow receives time from an external source, and/or onboard rtc.)
+(This is why it is important to make sure the *bridge* somehow either has its time set manually, or receives its time from an external source, such as ntp server and/or an onboard rtc.)
 * If you become disconnected from the *bridge*, and want to reconnect, do not try to use the terminal program's *reconnect* feature.
-Close the window, and then re-open the connection profile.
+I order to reconnect, first close the window, then re-open the connection profile.
 * If your setup has one of the two UPS's listed below, then services that will monitor battery level, and will automatically shutdown if the battery level reaches 2%.
-  * If you are using the PiSugar2 UPS option, then you get several added benefits:
+  * If you are using the *PiSugar2* UPS, then you get several added benefits:
     * An on board RTC.
     * A button to safely turn off the *bridge* when you are done using it.
-(This makes it so much easier then having to login just to power it off!)
+This makes it so much easier then having to login just to power it off:
+      * Short-press - between 1 to 2 seconds will cause the bridge to safely shutdown.
+      * Long-press - between 3 - 4 seconds will cause the bridge to safely reboot.
-* If your setup has a *waveshare* e-ink screen, then there are services that will monitor and display uptades as to the systems health/status.
+* If your setup has a *waveshare* e-ink screen, then there are services that will continiously upate the state of the bridge on the display.
 * Telnet is installed and is used for bridging to serial connections via *ser2net*.
+This is just to provide another method to connect to a *slave* device.
-* If you are relying on the *slave's* USB port to supply power to your bridge, and decide to reboot the slave, your bridge will most likely be un-gracefully powercycled along with it.
-This is not good as there is a risk that your pi's SD card will become corrupted, and stop working all-to-gether.
+* If you are relying on the *slave's* USB port to supply power to your *bridge*, and decide to reboot the *slave*, your bridge will most likely be un-gracefully powercycled along with it.
+This is not good as there is a risk that your Pi's SD card will become corrupted, and stop working all together.
 There are two possible ways around this:
-  * Add a battery backup, to allow the pi to weather those pesky, but necessary.
-This will allow the pi to be moved around between closets, or devices without powering it down, and back up.
+  * Add a battery/UPS backup to allow the pi to weather those pesky, but necessary reboots.
+This will also allow the *bridge* to be moved around between closets, or *devices* without powering it down, and back up.
 See below for more details.
   * Turn on *Overlay FS*.
 This basically, turns your pi's sd card into a read only drive, so the risk of corrupting your SD card goes way, way down.
-The down side is that you need to turn *Overlay FS* Off to update it or to make configuration adjustments, then turn it back on.
+The down side is that you need to turn *Overlay FS* Off anythime the *bridge* needs and update applied or to make configuration adjustments.
 I'm till testing this feature to see how well it works over the long run.
 ---
 ## Setup:
 There are two different setup options, basic, and full.
-* Basic should be used if you are only using a pi, and do not wish (at this point) to add a screen, or an external battery.
+* Basic should be used if you are only using a pi, and do not wish (at this point) to add a screen, rtc, or an external battery.
-* Full should be used if you are using the pi, along with the e-ink display, and an external UPS.
+* Full should be used if you are using the pi, either the e-ink display and/or an external UPS.
+By selecting *full* the upgrade script will determine what is hardware is attatched, and install the necessary software to make it work.
 ### Basic setup:
 The following steps will guide you through the process getting this system to work from just after everything is unboxed, to the point where you are connecting to a switch, router, or whatever - that is the raspberry pi zero, by itself acting as a bluetooth to serial bridge.
 We will be using headless installation method, so you will not need a keyboard, mouse, or monitor.
 #### Parts needed for Basic setup: